api-search/explore/_apis/twilio/properties/voice-openapi.md

               properties:
                 FriendlyName:
                   type: string
+                  description: >-
-                  description: A descriptive string that you create to describe the resource.
+                    A descriptive string that you create to describe the resource.
 It is not unique and can be up to 255 characters long.
+      summary: Create Connection Policy
     get:
       description: ''
       tags:
+        - Voice
+        - Connections
-      - VoiceV1ConnectionPolicy
+        - Policies
       parameters:
         - name: PageSize
           in: query
+          description: >-
-        description: How many resources to return in each list page.
+            How many resources to return in each list page.
 The default is 50, and the maximum is 1000.
           schema:
             type: integer
             minimum: 1
             maximum: 1000
         - name: Page
           in: query
           description: The page index.
 This value is simply for client state.
           schema:
             type: integer
             minimum: 0
         - name: PageToken
           in: query
           description: The page token.
 This is provided by the API.
           schema:
             type: string
       responses:
         '200':
           content: